ppmlguy/ppmlguy.github.io/index.md

 ## Research Interests

+My primary research interests lie in the field of machine learning, numerical optimization, and their interaction with statistical data privacy (such as differential privacy).
+I work on developing new statistical models and algorithms for performing various machine learning (including deep learning) tasks on sensitive data.
+The research topics of my interests are listed below, but not limited to:

 - **Numerical Optimization:** convex/nonconvex stochastic optimization, large-scale optimization for ML
 - **Machine Learning:** deep learning, generative models, LLM fine-tuning
 - **Statistical Privacy** differential privacy, privacy-preserving statistical estimation